12 Places to Visit Where It’s Summer Right Now

 Buenos Aires, Argentina

 Known as the “Paris of South America,” Argentina’s cosmopolitan capital blends European glamour and Latin flavor, and the well-known culinary and cultural hub especially sizzles when it’s winter in North American but summer south of the equator with late-night al fresco parties, tango in outdoor squares under the stars, and grilled steaks on open-air parillas (barbecues).
-Not surprisingly, Buenos Aires is one of the most popular travel destinations in South America.

 Deep in the Pacific Ocean waters of the Southern Hemisphere is this faraway chain of islands comprised of active volcanoes, luscious jungle, white sandy beaches, and crystal-clear waters.
 It’s one of the most unique natural environments in the world, and you can help with conservation efforts during a “summer” trip with Pelorus cruises.
 Some options include participating in a project to protect dugongs (seacows) and their seagrass habitats, including snorkeling with the gentle giants or lending a hand in tagging critically-endangered Hawksbill turtles before they are released into the wild.
-These are 14 more cruises you should only take in the winter.

 Ubud, Bali, Indonesia